Shenzhou Open University of Traditional Chinese Medicine

 Dr. Yifan Yang

-Studied Traditional and Modern Medicine at the Beijing University of Traditional Chinese Medicine from 1977 to 1982 and, after graduation, worked there as a teacher and doctor in the Chinese Herbal Formula department.
-Besides teaching and practicing, she completed her master’s degree in Chinese Herbal Medicines and Formulae.
-In 1990, she moved to the Netherlands and now works here in a TCM-clinic.
-Dr. Yang also lectures on Chinese herbal medicine in colleges in the Netherlands and Belgium.
+After having graduated from the traditional and Western medicine at the Beijing University of TCM from 1977 to 1982, she has worked as both teacher and doctor in the Chinese herbal formula department and completed her master’s degree in Chinese herbal medicine and formulae.
+In 1990 she moved to the Netherlands and opened her TCM clinic in Leiderdorp.
+She currently teaches Chinese herbal medicine in the Netherlands and Belgium, including at Shenzhou.